Niko Partners: Asia is 54% of the $1B global esports market

 Three top investment pros open up about what it takes to get your video game funded.

-Alexander Champlin, director of esports research for Niko Partners, said in an email to GamesBeat that the company assumes in-person events will continue in China, but the rest of the region will be slower to return to esports stadiums.
+Alexander Champlin, the director of esports research for Niko Partners, said in an email to GamesBeat that the company assumes in-person events will continue in China, but the rest of the region will be slower to return to esports stadiums.

 “The Dota 2 One Esports Singapore Major, one of the largest in-person esports events to take place in Southeast Asia in 2021 will likely be more of a fluke than the start of a return to normal,” he said.
 “However, the industry has already begun a strong pivot away from in-person events as the cornerstone of esports.
 Brand partnerships and streaming deals are becoming the heart of the industry in an online-only world.
 Most growth in 2020 came from these two sectors of the industry and we predict, even after in-person events resume, these will remain the segments that drive the market.”

-Lisa Hanson, president of Niko Partners, said in a statement that after a few difficult months during the pandemic, much of the esports industry was back on track during the rest of 2020.
+Lisa Hanson, the president of Niko Partners, said in a statement that after a few difficult months during the pandemic, much of the esports industry was back on track during the rest of 2020.
 While tournaments were no longer in person, sponsorship and media deals rose, and as one of the few live-sports industries able to deliver its product virtually, esports was able to court investors and spectators from other segments.

 Niko Partners expects licensing and partnerships to be the fastest-growing parts of the esports ecosystem as global viewership continues to rise.